maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Availability:

-1.8.4
+`PAUSE` was added in 1.8.4.

 <!-- TOC --><a name="label-nvar"></a>
 ### `LABEL` *nvar*

 `LABEL` is an assignment statement, like `LET`, that sets the value of the *nvar* to the current line number.
 This is intended to be used with branches that may wish to use a variable instead of a numeric constant.
-If a traditional variable assignment is used to store a line number and the target later moves or its line number is changed, the variable will no longer point to the right line of code.
+If a traditional variable assignment is used to store a line number and the target code moves or its line number is changed, the variable will no longer point to the right line of code.
 Using `LABEL` to set these values ensures the variable always contains the correct value, even if the program is edited.

 A number of dialects included a `LABEL`-like feature, but there was no standard syntax for this concept.
 For example, Acorn Atom BASIC had labels that were implemented by typing a single lower-case letter after the line number on the line to be labeled.
 Atari and Tiny BASIC allowed branches to expressions, but lacked a `LABEL` concept and was thus subject to errors if the program was edited.

 `LABEL` should be considered a RetroBASIC-only feature, useful for converting code from those platforms that support a similar feature.
+For instance, an Atom program that has a `s` label on a line can be converted to RetroBASIC by adding the statement `LABEL s` to the start of the line.

 #### Examples: